-- The chart above shows the expected payment pattern of the scheme for the second accident year (1 Jan 2019 to 31 Dec 2019), split by statutory benefit payments, lump sum settlements and non-statutory benefit payments - This graph shows that a material component of the claims cost in relation to the award of damages has yet to emerge due to the scheme design and access to statutory benefits in the interim - In particular, it highlights that total payments to date account for 25% of total expected payments.
-In addition, approximately 61% of the expected claims costs are for the award of damages (grey segment), which are only expected to start emerging with any significance after December 2020 for the majority of claims.
-To date, there have been \$251.9m payments relating to statutory benefit payments, \$81.2m payments relating to lump sum settlements and \$30.7m payments relating to non-statutory benefits for the second accident year.
+- The chart above shows the expected payment pattern of the scheme for the second accident year (1 Jan 2019 to 31 Dec 2019), split by statutory benefit payments, lump sum settlements and non-statutory benefit payments - This graph shows that a material component of the claims cost in relation to the award of damages has yet to emerge due to the scheme design and access to statutory benefits in the interim - In particular, it highlights that total payments to date account for 29% of total expected payments.
+In addition, approximately 61% of the expected claims costs are for the award of damages (grey segment).
+To date, there have been \$263.8m payments relating to statutory benefit payments, \$129.9m payments relating to lump sum settlements and \$37.7m payments relating to non-statutory benefits for the second accident year.

-\Expected total payments as at 31 December 2020
+\Expected total payments as at 31 December 2020 valuation